gedeontofidji/Documentation/pages/mydoc/mydoc_notes.md

 * Formation powerbi
 * flux powee app sharepoint
 * exporter fluw powee automate
+* How to create a solution C# project from srcatch with all the references

 OK  :
 - dataverse stockage : https://learn.microsoft.com/en-us/power-platform/admin/powerapps-flow-licensing-faq